 Honorable mention: Order a “Make Your Own Pizza” from Blue Pan’s Kid’s Menu.
 Staff delivers dough on a mini pizza peel plus sauce, cheese, and one topping ($8).
 West Highland and Congress Park, Denver. bluepandenver.com

 Best Allergy/Special-Diet Friendly:

 Ask for the “secret” menu at Marco’s Coal-Fired Pizza to find a handful of vegan choices.
 The melted cheese is just fine but the main show is the toppings.
 The Rocket features a variety of veggies and a healthy drizzle of sweet and sticky balsamic vinegar.
 Don’t skip on the extra sprinkle of crumbly vegan Parmesan cheese, which provides a bit more flavor and welcome texture.
 Gluten-free crust is available to all who need or desire the option.
-Denver and Englewood. marcoscfp.com
+Englewood and Five Points, Denver. marcoscfp.com

 Honorable mention: Esters offers gluten-free bread from Canyon Bakehouse in Johnstown and pizza crusts from Sweet Escape Bakery in Longmont, plus various gluten-free and vegan menu items.
 Swap the cheese on any pizza with Peaceful Rebel vegan mozzarella (also from Denver).
 Park Hill and Virginia Village, Denver. estersdenver.com

 Best Family Dine-in Experience: